 ARTICLE V: OFFICERS

 Section 1.
-The officers of the chapter shall be president, vice president, secretary, and treasurer.
+The officers of the chapter can be president, vice president, secretary, and treasurer.

 Section 2.
-Student officers shall be elected at the first meeting of each school year.
+Student officers can be elected at the first beginning of each school year.
 All returning active members are eligible to run for a position as an officer.
 All active members of the chapter are eligible to vote.

 Section 3.
 A majority vote shall be necessary to elect any officer of this chapter.
 If the first vote does not yield a majority, a second vote shall be taken of the two candidates receiving the highest number of votes.